 1. ERC-20 token standard

 Vitalik Buterin and LUKSO founder Fabian Vogelsteller proposed EIP-20 five months into the launch of the Ethereum mainnet in 2015.
-It made the creating and issuing of smart contracts possible on Ethereum.
-ERC-20 also set the standard for fungible tokens like ETH—including their transfer and spending by third parties.
+ERC-20 made the creation and issuing of smart contracts possible on Ethereum.
+It also set the standard for fungible tokens like ETH, including their transfer and spending by third parties.

-Many token standards have been introduced over the years, but ERC-20 was the one that set the bar.
-Most tokens today use it as a template, making it one of the most significant upgrades.
+Many token standards have been introduced over the years, but ERC-20 set the bar.
+Today, most tokens use it as a template, making it one of the most significant upgrades.

 2. ERC-721 NFT standard